-- 140(1) As soon as is practicable after the counting of the votes, the administrator shall give written notice to the minister in a form satisfactory to the minister of: - (a) the name and address of each person who has been elected as a member in an election; and - (b) any other information that the minister may require. - (2) As soon as is practicable after the counting of the votes, the person designated by the board shall give written notice to the member of the Executive Council responsible for the administration of The Education Act, 1995 in a form satisfactory to that member of: - (a) the name and address of each person who has been elected as a member in an election; and - (b) any other information that the member of the Executive Council responsible for the administration of The Education Act, 1995 may require.
+- 140(1) As soon as is practicable after the counting of the votes, the administrator shall give written notice to the minister in a form satisfactory to the minister of: - (a) the name and address of each person who has been elected as a member in an election;

+- (a.1) in the case of a rural municipality, confirmation that: - (i) the municipality has established a policy for the review of its division boundaries pursuant to subsection 49.1(3) of The Municipalities Act; or - (ii) elections were conducted at large, with no reference to divisions in accordance with subsection 19(2); - (a.2) whether the returning officer exercised authority to move polling hours or locations pursuant to section 47.1; - (a.3) in the case of a northern municipality or school division, whether the council or the board set an alternate election date pursuant to subsection 10(3); and - (b) any other information that the minister may require. - (2) As soon as is practicable after the counting of the votes, the person designated by the board shall give written notice to the member of the Executive Council responsible for the administration of The Education Act, 1995 in a form satisfactory to that member of: - (a) the name and address of each person who has been elected as a member in an election; and - (b) any other information that the member of the Executive Council responsible for the administration of The Education Act, 1995 may require.